Djasingh/Web-Scrapper/README.md

 # Web-Scrapper
-Different college scraping code using Selenium
+Different college scraping code using Selenium, Wikidata API and DBLP API use case.